aeternity/protocol/contracts/sophia.md

 ### Lists

+##### This description seems strange to me:
+* How can a singly-linked list NOT be dynamically sized (unless it is not a list but a dynamic array)
+* Is the list itself immutable (in which case - how can it be dynamically sized?), or are the list elements immutable
+* If it is not the list itself that is immutable, is it then the elements or the pointers to the elements that are immutable? (big difference)
+* The word 'homogeneous' I assume mean that list elements must have the same type?
+(Pretty standard, so that word seems superfluous)

+I suggest, based on my assumptions:
+"A Sophia list is a dynamically sized, homogenous, immutable, singly linked list."
+=>
+"A Sophia list is a singly linked list, which adheres to the principle of immutability from the traditional functional programming paradigm.
+List elements cannot be altered, and any operations which change the list in any way must be bound to a new value."

+(or something similar :)

 A Sophia list is a dynamically sized, homogenous, immutable, singly linked list.
 A list is constructed with the syntax `[1, 2, 3]`.
 The elements of a list can be any of datatype but they must have the same